toptal/picasso/README.md

 1. Prepare your SVG:
    - Make sure that it has `viewBox` attribute specified
-2. Add your SVG file to the Picasso project:
+2. Add your SVG file(s) to the Picasso project:
    > /components/Icon/svg/[your_icon_name].svg
 3. Run the command

    ```
-   yarn generate:icon your_icon_name
+   yarn generate:icons
    ```

-   to prepare corresponding react component for your icon and to add export statement to `/components/Icon/index.ts`
+   This command will prepare corresponding react components for your icons and add export statements to `/components/Icon/index.ts`

 After Picasso will be released with your changes you can start using your Icon as described in the [Icons section](https://picasso.toptal.net/?path=/story/components-folder--icon#icon).